 Anyways.
 Dinners.
 Lunches.
 Let’s talk about those.
 Don’t you love them all, girls?!
 So…

 The big news are that this school year I decided to simplify my life.
-First of all, I will be making large pots of filling soups like my two spice red lentil soup.
+First of all, I will be making large pots of filling soups like red lentil vegetable soup.
 That pot lasted us 2 days and roughly 3 meals.
 It is cheap, plant-based and extremely easy.
 Basically, the point is to have lots of leftovers.
 Like a never ending conveyor belt.
 Screw roasted cauliflower dipped in breadcrumbs.
-Screw zucchini fritters.
+Screw baked zucchini fritters.
 Screw homemade chicken nuggets.
 They all take a ton of time to make, create a huge mess and disappear in 5 minutes with no leftovers between four of us.
 Making me depressed.
 And there is no pill to swallow for my diagnosis.
 Sigh.
 I might make those as a treat or when I get older.
 I love that food but I love myself even more.

 Therefore, I decided to post recipes on the blog directly reflecting my new lifestyle.
 Just twice a week but food that is meaningful.
 You know what I mean?!
 No more roasted chickpeas.
 When I first started blogging oh I tried so hard to make my life even more complicated lol.
 I can buy snacks.
 Less is more.
 So, twice a week a killer healthy food coma meal.
 That was my second point.